RobotLocomotion/drake/examples/multibody/rolling_sphere/README.md

   - Drake `Mesh` shapes can only be modeled with _rigid_ hydroleastic representation

+__Solvers__

+When the system is modeled as continuous, the multibody system's dynamics is described by an ODE of the form `ẋ = f(t,x)`.
+Drake's simulator then uses error-controlled integration to advance this dynamics forward in time.
+When the system is modeled as discrete, the multibody system's dynamics is described by an algebraic equation of the form `x[n+1] = f(t[n],x[n])`.
+This algebraic relation involves a complex computation performed by Drake's contact solver which solves the system's dynamics subject to contact constraints.

+This example allows us to choose between a continuous or discrete modeling of the system's dynamics for both point and hydroelastic contact.
+To enable the discrete model using an update period of one millisecond, supply the additional command line flag `--mbp_dt=1.0e-3`.
+The continuous approximation is the default (with `--mbp_dt=0`).

 __Changing the configuration__

 This example allows you to experiment with the contact models by changing the